 The rubber strip of the slingshot has high elasticity.
 Elasticity is the ability of a body to resist any permanent change to it when stress is applied.
 When stress application ceases, the body regains its original shape and size.
 Different materials show different elastic behavior.
 The study of the elastic behavior of a material is of much importance.
 Almost every engineering design requires knowledge of the elastic behavior of materials.
-In a construction of various structures like bridges, columns, pillars, beams, etc. knowledge of the strength of the materials used in the construction is of prime importance.
+In the construction of various structures like bridges, columns, pillars, beams, etc. knowledge of the strength of the materials used in the construction is of prime importance.

-For example: while constructing a bridge, the load of traffic that it can withstand should be adequately measured beforehand.
+For example: while constructing a bridge, a load of traffic that it can withstand should be adequately measured beforehand.
 Or while constructing a crane used to lift loads, it is kept in mind that the extension of the rope does not exceed the elastic limit of rope.
 To overcome the problem of bending under force the elastic behavior of the material used must be considered primarily.

 To study the elastic behavior of materials let us consider a beam of length l, breadth b and depth d supported at the ends and loaded at the center by load W.